igapo/.github/profile/README.md

-# Glitch and Leak
+# Igapo

-    Glitch and Leak
+    Igapo (Root forest)

 ```
-    Glitch and Leak is a place for personal development
-    where you work to become the best version of yourself.
+  This is the organization for the project Igapo.
 ```